A Look Back to Three Days In May; Executive Protection Training in Ukraine

 Executive Protection Training in Ukraine

-In May 2023 while a volunteer in Ukraine, I was contacted by a friend who passed along a request to visit with the Ukrainian Court Security Services to speak about the protection of judges.
+In May 2023, while volunteering in Ukraine, I was contacted by a friend who passed along a request to visit with the Ukrainian Court Security Services to speak about the protection of judges.

-The request was simple, observe their officers in a series of drills and exercises and provide feedback.
-Make some recommendations and just like that I would be back to my day job.
+The request was simple: observe their officers in a series of drills and exercises and provide feedback.
+Make some recommendations, and just like that, I would be back at my day job.
+Instead, the officers and I ran those exercises together and learned from each other.
+Their techniques, my techniques, shared procedures, and tactics became intermeshed.
+As the scenarios got more difficult and complex, they became easier.

-The philosophy of protection is the same regardless of the threat, situation, or the protectee.
-Only the risk mitigation procedures change, so when we got beyond language barriers and talked about daily procedures it was like I had served alongside these officers.
+The philosophy of protection remains the same regardless of the threat, situation, or protectee.
+Only the risk mitigation procedures changed, so when we went beyond language barriers and talked about daily procedures, I felt as though I had previously served alongside these officers.

-In the field, on the range, or in the dojo it was apparent these were experienced professionals.
+These were experienced professionals in the field, on the range, or in the dojo.
 But they were also willing and avid learners who absorbed everything we talked about and everything we trained on.

-Of course this training was against the backdrop of the war with invading Russian forces.
-So the local law enforcement teams also requested urban warfare training in infantry and reconnaissance tactics.
-Training necessary so they could fight to hold a government building. campus or the city if needed.
+Of course, this training was conducted against the backdrop of the war with invading Russian forces.
+So, the local law enforcement teams also requested urban warfare training in infantry and reconnaissance tactics.
+This training was necessary so they could fight to hold a government building, campus, or the city if needed.

 I was reminded today of these events when someone from the public safety sector in Rivne Ukraine visited my LinkedIn profile.
 A former student, a police chief, or an agency staff member perhaps.